obynonwane/run-polygon-cdk-erigon-node/README-Unit-FIle.md

 # CDK Erigon Service

-This repository contains a systemd service file for managing the CDK Erigon application.
-The service is configured to run the CDK Erigon executable with a specified configuration file, ensuring it restarts automatically on failure.
+This repository contains a systemd service file for managing the CDK Erigon application, allowing it to run automatically with a specified configuration and restart on failure.

 ## Service File Overview

-The service file is designed to be used with systemd, which is the default init system for many Linux distributions.
-Below is a brief overview of the key components of the service file.
+The service file is designed for systemd, the default init system for many Linux distributions.
+Below is a brief overview of the key components.

 ### Service Configuration